andreaPay/nemo/README.md

 If QC has already been performed on one or several subjects, you can run FSQC on the remaining subjects by providing a subject list.
 After that, the group-level analysis can be run on the subjects who have successfully completed FSQC.
 Setting group_only = true, will skip individual-level processing and run only the group-level analysis.

+If you want to run using the batch mode, you can use qc_fsqc.slurm

 3) python3 -m ./qc/qc_complete.py

 This script will recompute the group statistics of aparc and aseg segmentations after normalization of volumes by ETIV.
 A new aseg_stats_norm.csv is saved for each subject.
 The number of outliers is updated and all QC statistics are merged and saved in the fsqc-results-complete.csv file.

+If you want to run qc_complete.py in a batch mode, you can use qc_complete.slurm

 WARNING : .pial.T1 and .pial.T2 are symboloc links and may disapear when data is transfered from a user to another.
 In this case, recreate the symbolic links